 There are opportunities for a number of students to secure placements through the university's Media Diversity Partnership with the BBC.
-This has steadily gown and now includes eight placements a year, one of them a month long and offered to a graduating student interested in sports journalism.
-Other broadcast work experience openings are offered via the BJTC link and at local newspapers, with several now employed at Bullivant Media.
-The University's partnership with the city's community youth radio station Youthcomm provides opportunities for work experience, with one student securing an 'earn-as-you learn' paid breakfast presenting slot.
-Students are regularly on placements at Newsquest's Worcester News, the Birmingham Post and Mail, Wolverhampton and Shropshire Express and Star papers and at a variety of magazines and online sports organisations.
+This has steadily grown and now includes eight placements a year, one of them a month long and offered to a graduating student interested in sports journalism.
+The University's partnership with the city's community youth radio station Youthcomm provides opportunities for work experience, with one student securing an 'earn-asyou learn' paid breakfast presenting slot.
+Students are regularly on placements at Newsquest's Worcester News, the Birmingham Post and Mail, Wolverhampton and Shropshire Express and

+Star papers and at a variety of magazines and online sports organisations.
+Strong links with the Worcester News mean the editor regularly comes in to talk with students and offers work placements - with several students going on to work for the group as a result of the work experience.
 A number of students enter the PR, communications and Social Media Management sphere and the course has many connections with organisations requiring these skills, with undergraduates on placements and alumni working at many of them, including the fire serve, police and local councils.
 The journalism area also has a strong link with Parliament through the local MP, and students get career advice on the civil service and other political and voluntary and political spheres.
 There are links with Malvern Theatres with students regularly working in the Press Office and covering events with reviews appearing on their website.
 They are also encouraged to take up volunteering opportunities, and internships, offered through the Students Union and with local employers.
 The students that have undertaken work project modules have participated in a wide range of areas including local radio, teaching, marketing, events management and local newspapers.
 Websites have also provided opportunities for students to gain experience, some on an 'earn as you learn' basis.